erikbos/gatekeeper/docs/envoyauth.md

 Authserver writes multiple logfiles, one for each function of authserver.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The three logfiles are:

-1. `logging.filename` as log for application messages
+1. `logger.filename` as log for application messages
-2. `webadmin.logging.filename` as access log for REST API calls
+2. `webadmin.logger.filename` as access log for REST API calls
-3. `oauth2.logging.filename` as access log OAuth2 token calls
+3. `oauth2.logger.filename` as access log OAuth2 token calls

 ### Authserver configuration file